ActiveInferenceInstitute/ActiveBlockference/README.md

 This is a work-in-progress repository for active inference agents in cadCAD.

 Active Blockference is an open source project that will be stewarded through deep time by Active Inference Lab.
-Reduce your uncertainty about how to participate in ActInfLab or contact us: https://activeinference.org/
+Reduce your uncertainty about how to participate in Active Inference Institute or contact us: https://activeinference.org/

 ## 🚧 Getting Started